-Set forth below is a summary of our Change of Control arrangements.
-Under our Change of Control arrangements as provided in the company's Senior Executive Severance Policy applicable to senior executives, including NEOs, a "Change of Control" is defined as:
+Set forth below is a summary of our Change of Control arrangements as provided in the Senior Executive Severance Policy applicable to senior executives, including NEOs.

+A Change of Control is defined as:

 - an acquisition of 30% or more of our common stock or 30% or more of the combined voting power of our voting securities by an individual, entity or group; - the replacement of a majority of the board of directors other than by approval of the incumbent board; - the consummation of a reorganization, merger, or consolidation where greater than 50% of our common stock and voting power changes hands; or - the approval by stockholders of the liquidation or dissolution of the company.